 KVC West Virginia is honored to be among the youth-serving agencies helping to implement the “Safe at Home West Virginia” program.

-Safe At Home is an initiative of the West Virginia Department of Health and Human Resources Bureau for Children and Families.
+In partnership with the Department of Health and Human Resources (DHHR), KVC provides comprehensive services to youth, ages 5 to 17, in 33 counties with behavioral health needs.
 Its aim is to maximize the benefits of home and community-based services for children in out-of-home care, in conjunction with providing behavioral and mental health services, in order to reduce the use of congregate and out-of-state care.

 By providing wraparound services to children, KVC joins the state of West Virginia in its goal to help children living in congregate care settings to safely return to their home communities and ultimately to their own families.

 Everyone can do something meaningful to help children and families who are involved in the child welfare system and Safe at Home West Virginia.
-The families we serve are often affected by poverty, substance abuse, mental/behavioral health challenges, or trauma such as abuse or neglect.
+The families we serve often experience poverty, substance abuse, mental/behavioral health challenges, or trauma such as abuse or neglect.
 Together we can rally around them and make sure that West Virginia children stay safe at home!

 Can you offer your time by mentoring a teenager or volunteering to serve in some way?
 Can you donate money or goods?
 Could your church or business play a role?
 There are as many ways to get involved as there are people in our great state.
 Use our Contact Us form to let us know how you want to be involved.